wics-uw/website/content/pages/constitution.md

     3. The current committee will vote on accepting the individual for the upcoming term.
 If a majority of members uphold the objection, the individual will be denied a position on the next term's committee and must apply in the future as a new volunteer.
-Otherwise, they will be accepted as a returning member;
+Otherwise, their application shall be subject to the usual selection procedures, specified above;

     4. An objection can be raised privately to the Chair or Secretary, who will bring the case to the committee and determine if the objection requires